DataDog/hiring-engineers/answers.md

 ## Final Question:

-Is there anything creative you would use Datadog for?
+Is there anything creative you would use **Datadog** for?

-COVID Park Alert!
+COVID-19 Park Alert!
 I would get public access to municipal cameras at the city's parks and feed them into a crowd-counting service like Amazon Rekognition.
 And then pull that data into Datadog and do analytics on the crowd size data as well as weather data to send alerts when the crowd size is low on days that are sunny!
 The alerts would let you know when you can throw your frisbee to your dog at the park with extra social distancing!

 ## Thanks!